2009 suicide air raid on Colombo: Background

 The Liberation Tigers of Tamil Eelam, also known as the LTTE or the Tamil Tigers, was a separatist militant organization that was fighting to create an independent Tamil state in the north and east of Sri Lanka.
 Between 1983 and 2009, they engaged in a violent conflict with the military of Sri Lanka, which resulted in the deaths of an estimated 70,000 people.
 During their campaign, the Tamil Tigers used a variety of controversial tactics, including the extensive use of suicide bombers.
 The Tamil Tigers are designated as a terrorist organization by 32 countries, including the United States, Canada, and the member nations of the European Union.

 By 2002, the Tamil Tigers controlled an area of approximately 15,000 km2 in the north and east Sri Lanka.
 At the time, facing increasing losses on the battlefield and international pressure to stop the fighting, both sides were persuaded to engage in internationally mediated peace talks.
 The much-hyped peace process carried on until July 2006, when the Tamil Tigers blocked a canal supplying water to an area under the control of the Sri Lankan government.
 The Sri Lanka Army initially launched an offensive to reopen the canal and captured it two weeks later.
 After this success, the Sri Lankan military expanded their offensive, gaining control of the entire Eastern Province in mid-2007, and confining the LTTE to an area of approximately 100 km2 by February 2009.

 The first reports of aircraft being in the possession of the LTTE came in 1998 when the pro-LTTE website TamilNet reported that a Tiger aircraft sprinkled flowers over a cemetery in Mullaithivu.
 However, the LTTE did not use aircraft as offensive weapons until March 2007, when they launched a surprise attack against Colombo using a light aircraft to drop a bomb on the main base of the Sri Lanka Air Force.
 The LTTE is believed to have smuggled a number of light aircraft into Sri Lanka during the 2002–06 ceasefire period, and these were first detected by UAVs of the Sri Lanka Air Force in 2005.
 Up to February 2009, the LTTE carried out seven other air attacks against government targets, with the Air Force claiming to have shot down a Tamil Tiger aircraft on one occasion.

 The aircraft used for the Colombo attack are believed to be Zlín Z 143.
-The Z 143 is a sisingle-enginengle engine, a low-winged monoplane manufactured in Czechoslovakia, mainly used for training purposes.
+The Z 143 is a single-engine, low-winged monoplane manufactured in Czechoslovakia, mainly used for training purposes.
 Originally a four-seater, it was modified by the LTTE to carry four bombs fitted to its undercarriage.
 The Tamil Tigers are the only group known to use Z-143s for military purposes.